zhwa/mlir-example/book/Chapter-11-Attention.md

 Chapters 5-10 built the foundation: operations (Chapter 7), custom dialects (Chapters 8-9), and optimization pipelines (Chapter 10).
 Now we apply these techniques to modern deep learning's core innovation: **attention mechanisms**.
 Introduced by Vaswani et al. in "Attention is All You Need" (2017), attention transformed natural language processing and became the foundation of transformers, BERT, GPT, and essentially all state-of-the-art language models.
 This chapter implements scaled dot-product attention—the mathematical heart of transformers—in MLIR, demonstrating how compiler infrastructure handles complex ML operations.

 Unlike previous chapters that explained algorithms (softmax in Chapter 6, neural operations in Chapter 7), we assume you know attention theory.
 If you need a refresher, consult the original Vaswani paper or any modern NLP textbook.
 Our focus: **MLIR implementation**—how to represent attention operations in IR, lower them efficiently, and compose them into reusable components.
 We'll create a `transformer` dialect containing operations like `matmul`, `softmax`, and `transpose`, then lower them to standard MLIR dialects for execution.
-By chapter's end, you'll have working attention that matches PyTorch's output numerically, compiled entirely through MLIR's JIT infrastructure.
+By chapter's end, you'll have working attention that matches Python's output numerically, compiled entirely through MLIR's JIT infrastructure.

 The chapter progresses from understanding attention's computational structure (Q, K, V matrices and their transformations) through dialect design (what operations attention needs, how to specify them in TableGen) to implementation (lowering patterns, numerical stability, debugging).
 We'll see attention's irregular data access patterns—unlike element-wise operations from Chapter 7, attention involves matrix transposes, reductions across different dimensions, and cascaded operations where one's output feeds another.
 These patterns challenge naive compilation but showcase MLIR's strength: representing complex operations at high levels while generating efficient code at low levels.
 Let's begin by examining what attention computes and why its structure matters for compilation.